rohan-pote/Web-backend-for-claims-data/README.md

    1. customer_id
    2. start_time
    3. end_time
-2. The datetime format provided in the project is YYYYMMDDHHMMSS.
+2. The datetime format provided in the project is `YYYYMMDDHHMMSS`.
 The datetime in the `dummy_claims_response.json` file was not as per this format.
    1. For eg: 1685761200000 does not provide a valid datetime format equal to `YYYYMMDDHHMMSS`.
 Hence, the `created_time` in the `json` has been updated to work for this project.
 3. The size of the project is small requiring only one endpoint.
 Therefore, the `/claims` endpoint is added in the `app.py` script.
 Ideally for a bigger project the best practice is to add each endpoint in its own python file.
-This can be done by utilizing the `APIRouter` available from `FastAPI` using import: `from fastapi import APIRouter`.
+The operations for each endpoint can be controlled by utilizing the `APIRouter` available from `FastAPI` using import: `from fastapi import APIRouter`.

 ## Local Environment Setup